lantanagroup/NDH-sample-data/README.md

 ## License

-Copyright 2020 The MITRE Corporation
+Originally developed in 2020 by The MITRE Corporation.
+Edited in 2022 by Lantana Consulting Group.

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at